Submitty/submitty.github.io/_docs/developer/testing/index.md

 To verify expected behavior of Submitty, we use various test suites, broken up per component.
-Currently, much of the testing is quite sparse, and we encourage people to add tests if possible with their PRs.
+Currently, much of the testing is quite sparse, and we encourage all developers to add relevant tests with their PRs.
 Much as Submitty is made up of many composite pieces, each piece has a different test suite.
 However, these tests can be roughly broken down into the following high-level types:

-* Static Analysis / Linting,
+* Static Analysis / Linting
 * Python Unit Tests
 * PHP Unit Tests
-* Site End-to-End tests
+* Site End-to-End (E2E) tests
 * Autograding Integration Tests
 * Rainbow Grades Functional Tests